CBIIT/cellminercdb/www/files/guide.md

 -	Data types: the user can select one or more data type such as gene expression, methylation or copy number variation (step 6 in figure)
 -	And optionally, minimum range for the first listed data type (step 7 in figure) And finally click on button run (step 8 in figure).
 A table with partial correlation results for all candidate variables with gene sets annotation

-Figure 11
+#### Figure 11
 ![Screenshot of CellMinerCDB Application](files/Slide11.jpg)

 # Metadata<a name="metadata"></a>
 This option enumerates for each data source, the available data types that could be queried within the app providing the data type abbreviation or prefix, description, feature value unit (z-score, intensity, probability …), platform or experiment and related publication reference (pubmed).
 The following figure shows all data types for NCI60.

-Figure 12
+#### Figure 12
 ![Screenshot of CellMinerCDB Application](files/Slide12.jpg)
 #### Search IDs<a name="search"></a>
-This page lists the identifiers (ID) that are available for comparison for the selected data source.
+This page lists the identifiers (ID) that are available in the selected data source to use in the univariate analysis or regression models.
 Each data source has different types and amounts of data available.

 For the molecular data, the Data type and gene names (ID) are provided.
 For the drugs and compounds, the Data type (activity), identifiers (ID),  Drug name (when available), and Drug MOA (when available) are displayed.

-The results  are displayed as a table with 4 columns: **Data type, ID, Drug Name, and Drug MOA** The user can scroll down the whole  list of IDs, or search specific ID(s) by entering a value in the header of any column or Search textbox.
-For instance, if the user is looking for NCI60 ID for the drug Topotecan, he needs to select "NCI60" as the x-axis dataset and type "topotecan" in header of column "Drug name".
-The user can limit the search to drug IDs by entering "act" in header of  column "Data type".
-See figure 13 below for example.
+The results  are displayed as a table with 4 columns: **Data type, ID, Drug Name, and Drug MOA** The user can scroll down the whole  list of IDs, or search specific ID(s) by entering a value in the header of any column.

+For instance, if looking for the drug Topotecan ID in NCI-60, select "NCI60" as the data source and type "topotecan" in search box of column "Drug name".
+The search can be limited user to drug IDs by entering "act" in search box of  column "Data type".
+See figure 13 below.

 #### Drug IDs<a name="drugid"></a>
 For the NCI-60 and NCI/DTP SCLC, the drug identifiers (ID) are NSC's or names.
 For the CCLE, GTRP, and CTRP, the drug identifiers are the Drug names.